Edchja/cheat-sheet/linux/tools.md

 The `public` key is used to **encrypt** information, it can be shared, and is used by the user as well as by the server.
 The key will be stored in an `authorized_keys` file on the server, which can contain a list of authorized public keys.
 The file is usually located in `~/.ssh/authorized_keys`.

-If you want to setup SSH keys, refer to [configure SSH keys](/linux/configuration.md#configure-ssh-keys).
+If you want to setup SSH keys, check the [configure public key authentication](/linux/configuration.md#configure-public-key-authentication) section.